awootton/SnapShot/README.md

 ![](/snapscout.png)

+### Note:
+This fork, by Alan Tracey Wootton is for checking in the build to see if it can be served.
+It needed: yard add react-scripts
+And to not use homepage in package.json

 ### Summary

 Snap Shot is a gallery created using React,React Hooks, React Router and Context API.
 The Routes were setup for four default pages and a search page.
 Also the images were displayed using the Flickr API and axios to fetch data.